 Located at 277 New York Avenue in Huntington, New York, The Roxy Music Hall billed itself as "unquestionably the #1 rock club on Long Island," but was also active in sponsoring and supporting the NHL's New York Islanders.
 The venue was founded by Frank Cariola, a songwriter and Four Seasons road manager who would also go on to start up other venues on Long Island.

-Among the notable artists who performed at The Roxy were Korn, Marilyn Manson, Overkill, Hatebreed, 311, GWAR, Life Of Agony, Stuck Mojo (featuring future Fozzy guitarist Rich Ward), Testament, Warrant, Slaughter, Nancy Sinatra, Vision Of Disorder (featuring members from Bellmore and Merrick), Biohazard, John Melendez (Massapequa native), Trixter, KISS' Peter Criss and Ace Frehley, Blue Oyster Cult (featuring Long Island natives Eric Bloom and Buck Dharma), Accept, Clutch, Michael Monroe of Hanoi Rocks, Type O Negative (whose frontman Peter Steele was believed to reside in Lido Beach), and Widespread Panic.
+Among the notable artists who performed at The Roxy were Korn, Marilyn Manson, Overkill, Hatebreed, 311, GWAR, Life Of Agony, Stuck Mojo (featuring future Fozzy guitarist Rich Ward), Testament, Warrant, Slaughter, Nancy Sinatra, Vision Of Disorder (featuring members from Bellmore and Merrick), Biohazard, Stuttering John Melendez (Massapequa native), Trixter, KISS co-founders Peter Criss and Ace Frehley, Blue Oyster Cult (featuring Long Island natives Eric Bloom and Buck Dharma), Accept, Clutch, Michael Monroe of Hanoi Rocks, Type O Negative (whose frontman Peter Steele was believed to reside in Lido Beach later in his life), and Widespread Panic.

 Advertisements for then-upcoming events: